Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Tihany Abbey

-Visit Tihany Abbey, perched on a hill overlooking the lake.
-This Benedictine monastery, founded in 1055, offers stunning views and a glimpse into Hungary’s religious history.
+Visit Tihany Abbey, situated on a hill overlooking the lake.
+This Benedictine monastery, founded in 1055, offers stunning views and a glimpse into Hungary’s history.
 Historical fact: The abbey was founded by King Andrew I, who is buried in its crypt.

-The Tihany Peninsula, where the abbey is located, is known for its beautiful lavender fields and picturesque landscapes.
-The abbey’s baroque interior and historical exhibits provide insights into Hungary’s religious and cultural heritage.
+The Tihany Peninsula, where the abbey is located, is famous for its lavender fields and picturesque landscapes.
+The abbey’s baroque interior and historical exhibits provide insight into Hungary’s cultural and religious heritage.

 Balatonfüred

 Explore Balatonfüred, a charming spa town on the northern shore of Lake Balaton.
-Known for its medicinal waters and picturesque promenade, it’s a great place to relax and enjoy the lakeside atmosphere.
-Historical fact: Balatonfüred has been a renowned spa town since the 18th century, attracting visitors seeking the healing properties of its thermal waters.
+Known for its thermal waters and promenade, it’s a great place to relax and enjoy the lakeside atmosphere.
+Historical fact: Balatonfüred has been a spa town since the 18th century, attracting visitors seeking the healing properties of its thermal waters.

-The town’s promenade, lined with cafes, restaurants, and shops, offers beautiful views of the lake.
-The Annagora Aquapark, with its pools and slides, is a popular attraction for families.
-The town’s historic district features well-preserved 19th-century villas and buildings.
+The promenade, lined with cafes, restaurants and shops, offers beautiful views of the lake.
+The Annagora Aquapark, with its pools and slides, is a family favorite.
+The historic district features well-preserved 19th-century villas and buildings.

 Jewish Synagogue